 “Mouthing is when a dog puts his teeth and mouth over a person’s skin while using little or no pressure from his jaw.” says dog trainer and expert Mikkel Becker on Vetstreet.com.
 “It’s not to be mistaken for aggressive biting, which is done out of fear or frustration.”

-Mouthing is a natural behavior for dogs and important part of the way they explore the world.
+Mouthing is a natural behavior for dogs and an important part of the way they explore the world.
 While mouthing may not be an aggressive behavior, it can still sometimes be frustrating and your dog could unintentionally hurt or scare someone, or the behavior could escalate into a bite.

 Certified pet behaviorist and author Amy Shojai suggests using a two-pronged approach to curbing your dog’s mouthing behavior, starting with teaching “bite inhibition.”

 “Bite inhibition is a dog’s ability to control the force of nipping and mouthing,” according to Vetstreet.com.
 “A dog who hasn’t learned bite inhibition doesn’t recognize the sensitivity of human skin, so the dog nips and mouths too hard, even when playing.”

 Puppies and young dogs typically learn bite inhibition during play with other dogs, according to author and dog expert Jennifer Bridell.
 When dogs play, they frequently use their mouths.
 If one dog bites too hard, the bite victim yelps and stops playing.
 This usually gives the biting dog pause.
 This is how dogs learn to control the force of their bites.
-Biting too hard means play time stops, and no one wants that to happen.
+Biting too hard means playtime stops, and no one wants that to happen.
+This is one of the most important lessons puppies carry into adulthood, especially concerning their relationship with people.

 Amy Shojai recommends people use a similar approach when trying to teach their dog bite inhibition.
 The basic idea is to reward the desired behavior and redirect or ignore the unwanted behavior.
 This training will take patience and time, and the best results might come with working with a Certified Professional Dog Trainer or behaviorist.